dfe-analytical-services/chatbot-prototype/README.md

 ## Overview

-This is a repository for an application that allows users to upload pdf, html or word documents and immeditately chat with the document.
+This is a repository for an prototype that allows users to upload pdf, html or word documents and immeditately chat with the document.
 The tech stack used on the backend is python, django, djagno-rest framework, langchain, pinecone and openai.
 Langchain is a framework that allows users to build scalalable AI/LLM apps and chatbots.
 For more information on langchain visit its documentation [here](https://python.langchain.com/en/latest/index.html).
-Pinecone is a vector store for storing vector embeddings.
-The frontend tech stack used is next.js and typescript
+Pinecone is a vector store for storing vector embeddings and there are various .
+The frontend tech stack used is next.js and typescript.
+I use a django backend.
+It is important to note that this is just a
+**proof of concepts** to allow the exploration of how something like this would work.
+The deployed interface is unlikely a chatbot.

 ## App structure